rolinh/pydeo/README.md

 * if you set up **pydeo** as described in basic configuration section, install `tornado`:
   `pip install tornado`
-  otherwise, install the appropriate server backend by the one you set up in the `settings.py` file
+  otherwise, install the appropriate server backend corresponding to the one you set up in the `settings.py` file

 Once done, follow the instructions from the settings section.